 - Never share injecting drug equipment (eg, needles, syringes, swabs, spoons, filters) or things that may have blood on them such as toothbrushes and razors.
 Also avoid sharing straws or rolled up banknotes if snorting drugs with others.

 - Use condoms for anal and vaginal sex and latex gloves for fisting.

 - During group sex, cover anything which goes from one partner to another with a fresh condom or fresh latex glove for each new person it enters.
 Clean objects with warm water and anti-bacterial soap before using on a new partner.

 - Don’t share enema equipment or pots of lubricant.

 If you have hepatitis C you may want to tell a partner and explain that you’re infectious.
-They can then decide if they're happy to take any risks and whether they want to take precautions.
-That way they cannot accuse you of infecting them without them knowing that the risk was there.
+They can then decide what precautions they want to take to lessen the likelihood they will acquire hepatitis C.

 What can I do if I think I have hepatitis C?

 A doctor or sexual health clinician can test you to see if you have hepatitis C. If you do, effective treatment with fewer side effects than the older medicine is available and you can discuss how to avoid infecting your sexual partners or people you live with.